WATER MANAGEMENT

 BJF has given all suppliers a strict operational guideline to conserve water which have been well agreed upon and followed by the suppliers.
 The guideline includes the following instructions;

-1. Suppliers must grow potato in farmland with sufficient water sources such as dams or irrigation systems.
+1. Suppliers must cultivate potatoes on farmland with reliable water sources, such as dams or irrigation systems.

 3. Farmers' practices must be advised and closely controlled to use water cost-effectively.
 Farmers who have already utilized water in their own plots will release the water to the next farmer until the last plot, and drain it back to natural water sources for cost-effective use and for conserving the water resources.